NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaSampling.rst

 	:align: center
 	:figclass: align-center

-  	GPR forward propagation input panel
+  	GPR forward propagation input panel.

 For problems where conventional sampling schemes such as LHS, MCS, or other fail, surrogates can be leveraged to obtain an approximation of the response surface, and than sample from that surface accordingly.